 Frequently Asked Questions

-In case you have any questions about making gluten free pastry, I’ve tried to answer as many as possible here.
+In case you have any other questions about making shortcrust pastry, I’ve tried to answer as many as possible here and to troubleshoot this gluten free pie crust recipe.

 The xanthan gum is really crucial to this recipe.
 I tested multiple variations of this gluten free pastry and without the xanthan gum it just crumbles.
-It helps to replicate the texture of gluten and is what makes this pastry so pliable!
+It helps to replicate the texture of gluten – it’s what makes this shortcrust pastry so pliable!

 Equipment